 Please read the "Information for Students" closely prior to submitting your application.

-Because PURM is a matching program rather than a funding vehicle, faculty members need not have identified interested students prior to submitting an application.
+Because PURM is a matching program rather than a funding vehicle, faculty members should not have identified/engaged students prior to submitting an application.

 Current funding levels do not allow CURF to fund all faculty who submit PURM projects.
 Historically, ~35-40% of faculty who apply have received a PURM award.